EcoRProg/OpenSciRProg/README.md

-# Introduction to Open Science and R Programing in Ecology
+# Introduction to Open Science and R Programming in Ecology

 ## Data set

 Ecological Archives E094-244-D1